 Editorial Board Member

 Rob Carney is originally from Washington state, 22 years in Puyallup/Tacoma and four in Spokane.
 He has a BA in English from Pacific Lutheran University, an MFA from Eastern Washington University, and a Ph.D. from the University of Louisiana-Lafayette.
-His new books Facts and Figures and The Last Tiger is Somewhere are available from Hoot ‘n’ Waddle and Unsolicited Press.
-Previous books include The Book of Sharks (Black Lawrence Press, 2018), which was named a finalist for the 2019 Washington State Book Award, and 88 Maps.
-His first collection of creative nonfiction, Accidental Gardens, is forthcoming from Stormbird Press.
+He is the author of nine books of poems, including The Book of Drought (Texas Review Press, 2024), winner of the X.J.
+Kennedy Poetry Prize, and Call and Response (Black Lawrence Press, 2021), and his collection of creative nonfiction, Accidental Gardens: New & Revised, is forthcoming from Wakefield Press.
 His work has appeared in Cave Wall, The Dark Mountain Project, Sugar House Review, and many other journals, as well as the Norton anthology Flash Fiction Forward (2006).
 In 2013 he won the Terrain.org Poetry Award and in 2014 he received the Robinson Jeffers/Tor House Prize for Poetry.
 He is a Professor of English at Utah Valley University and lives in Salt Lake City.
 Follow his Terrain.org series Old Roads, New Stories.

 Joy Castro